 We’ve seen birds take our fish.
 They are quite brazen.

 It’s a pity as it stops the local frogs from using this water source.
 But we want to keep our fish.
-The aquatic tropical plants in the pot go some way to providing hiding places for small guppies.
-You could even take your guppy-keeping a step up and go into aquaponics setups like this one.

 Your guppies could be growing food, particularly herbs.
 The fish’s excrement feeds your plants, the plants clean the water in a circulating system.
 One of the benefits of growing your own food is to save money.
 These set-ups are quite expensive, so I’d be inclined to make a DIY version for cost-effectiveness.

 That’s all on keeping guppies outside in pots for now.
 They’re fun to keep, interesting to breed, and the pot makes a nice decorative feature.
 It certainly reminds us of our good times in Southeast Asia.
-Who knows, maybe a larger fish pond and aquaponics will be in our future, we certainly enjoy this first small ceramic pot and our guppy fish seem very well.
+Who knows, maybe a larger fish pond and aquaponics will be in our future, we certainly enjoy this first small ceramic pot and our guppy fish seem very happy.